Lipeizk-Dev/Lipeizk-Dev/README.md

 - 🌱 I’m currently learning
 html5 e css
 - 💞️ I’m looking to collaborate on software development and improvement
-- 📫 How to reach me by email felipe gabriel abreu soares4@gmail.com
+- 📫 How to reach me by email felipegabrielabreusoares4@gmail.com
-- 😄 Pronouns: straight man
+- 😄 Pronouns: man
 - ⚡ Fun fact:
 I love games, horses and computers